-Pulling and Digging: Size: Seedlings and trees smaller than 5 cm in diameter.
-Goal: Eradication.
-Timing (season): Can be performed any time of the year, preferably after a rain when soil is moist and pliable.
+Seedlings and trees smaller than 5 cm in diameter.
+Eradication.
+Can be performed any time of the year, preferably after a rain when soil is moist and pliable.
 Autumn is best for reducing disturbance to ground vegetation and nesting birds.
-Treatment Frequency: Once, if root crown is completely removed.
-Best Practices: Seedlings can be hand-pulled (using gloves) any time of the year.
+Once, if root crown is completely removed.
+Seedlings can be hand-pulled (using gloves) any time of the year.
 Larger plants can be removed using a weed pulling tool, shovel, fork or winch.
 The entire root crown must be removed in order to prevent re-sprouting.
 Disturbed soil will result from these techniques and should be tamped down or covered in a thick layer of mulch to minimize exposing new seeds.
 Wear gloves, safety glasses and protective clothing.
 Sprouts are difficult to remove unless the entire root system is removed.
-Advantages: Inexpensive, simple, effective and selective.
+Inexpensive, simple, effective and selective.
 Can be done in remote locations.
 Removes the entire plant.
-Disadvantages: Labour intensive.
+Labour intensive.
 Must remove entire root crown or regeneration can occur.
 Taproot can be brittle and break when removing.
 Can cause soil disturbance.
-Ideal For: Landowners with restricted access to chemical control or who have small, recent infestations requiring immediate control.
+Landowners with restricted access to chemical control or who have small, recent infestations requiring immediate control.
 Can be done in remote locations or in environmentally sensitive habitats.